-Cloud computing isn’t new: 94 percent of global enterprises have readily embraced it because of its obvious benefits, including scalability, accessibility and reliability.
+Cloud computing isn’t new: 66 percent of small tech companies and 74 percent of enterprises have readily embraced it because of its obvious benefits, including scalability, accessibility and reliability.
 Unfortunately, cloud platform providers — meaning the organizations that supply the infrastructure, services, and resources needed to use cloud computing — aren’t quite Fort Knox.
 These platforms can still fall prey to security risks like insider threats, confusing data storage regulations, and targeted malware attacks, to name a few.

 1. Malicious Malware